Learning designed

 We recommend you print out your storyboard and post in on the wall of your study area.
 That way you can refer to your storyboard quickly and see the entire story of what you are studying.
 It's a very helpful tool because it also helps you remember the steps and understand the order as well as the meaning.

-Our methods for selecting content
+Methods for selecting content

 Our instructional design approach